-The Corporation's governmental funds reported a total fund balance as of June 30, 2022 and June 30, 2021 of \$286 million and \$268 million, respectively.
-For the years ended June 30, 2022 and June 30, 2021 the receipts of SUT amounted to approximately \$473 million and \$454 million, respectively.
+The Corporation's governmental funds reported a total fund balance as of June 30, 2024 and June 30, 2023 of \$327 million and \$306 million, respectively.
+For the years ended June 30, 2024 and June 30, 2023 the receipts of SUT amounted to approximately \$511 million and \$492 million, respectively.

-Pursuant to the Indenture, remaining amounts deposited in the Remainder Fund free and clear of the statutory lien will be paid to the Commonwealth of Puerto Rico.
-A subsequent payment of approximately \$6 million (\$5 million in 2021) to the Commonwealth was accrued as of June 30, 2022.
-The debt service fund is funded with the receipt of SUT and interest thereon.
+Pursuant to the Indenture, amounts deposited in the Remainder Fund will be paid to the Commonwealth.
+A subsequent payment to the Commonwealth of approximately \$23 million (\$16 million in 2023) was accrued as of June 30, 2024.
+The Debt Service Fund is funded with the receipt of Pledged SUT and interest thereon.

-At the Plan of Adjustment's effective date (February 12, 2019), the Corporation's general fund received \$15 million, available for its operating expenses, plus additional funds remaining prior to the closing date that were held at the Corporation.
-The current balance as of June 30, 2022, was approximately \$22 million, of which \$15 million is currently on deposit in an operational account at a Puerto Rico banking institution (the "Operations Account"), and the remainder is on deposit in the Corporation's general account.
-In addition to these funds, operating expenses will be covered by investment earnings derived from interest income generated by funds deposited in the Corporation's bond trustee accounts held for the benefit of the Corporation prior to distribution.
-These amounts will be transferred to the Corporation's Operations Account, subject to the annual operating account cap amount of \$15 million.
+At the Plan of Adjustment's effective date (February 12, 2019), the Corporation's General Fund received \$15 million, available for its operating expenses, plus additional funds remaining prior to such effective date that were held at the Corporation.
+In addition to these funds, operating expenses are covered by investment earnings derived from interest income generated by funds deposited in the Corporation's bond trustee accounts held for the benefit of the Corporation prior to distribution.
+These amounts are then transferred to the Corporation's operational account at a Puerto Rico banking institution, subject to the annual operating account cap amount of \$15 million.